 I [we] sincerely believe that for the child and for the adult seeking to guide him, it is not half so important to ‘know’ as to ‘feel’.
 If facts are the seeds that later produce knowledge and wisdom, then the emotions and the impressions of the senses are the fertile soil in which the seeds grow.
 The years of early childhood are the time to prepare this soil.
 Once the emotions have been aroused-a sense of beautiful, the excitement of the new and the unknown, a feeling of sympathy, pity, admiration, or love-then we wish for knowledge about the object of our emotional response.
 Once found, it has lasting meaning.
 It is more important to pave the way for the child to want to know than to put him on a diet of facts he is not yet ready to assimilate.

-“To Develop a Sense of Wonder” From The Sense of Wonder By, Rachel Carson
+“To Develop a Sense of Wonder” The Sense of Wonder By: Rachel Carson

 History